 The CCTV (Closed Circuit Television) System is used to monitor the activities on all campus and the satellite campus at the Timonium Graduate Center.
 Public safety dispatchers monitor the CCTV System 24 hours a day, seven days a week.
 The cameras are used to deter criminal activity and mischievous behavior, as well as used as an investigative tool in a reactive capacity.

 Public safety dispatchers monitor the umbrella of burglar alarms protecting all University property.
 Public safety dispatchers send Campus Police officers to all burglar alarms.
 Public safety dispatchers contact the Baltimore and Howard County Police Departments having jurisdiction in Columbia and Timonium and coordinate their response to these campuses with that of Campus Police.

 Public safety dispatchers monitor a state-of-the-art computerized fire alarm system which protects the campus buildings.
 Public safety dispatchers send campus police to all fire alarms.
 Public safety dispatchers contact the Baltimore City Fire Department and coordinate their response with the response of campus police.

 Incident/Crime Statistics Records Management System

-Public safety dispatchers input data on all complaints, crimes or incidents and other relevant information into the Department of Public safety's record management system.
-In compliance with Amendments to the Campus Security Act a "daily crime log," consisting of all crimes which have been reported to the campus police is maintained at the Base Communications Dispatch Center.
+Public safety dispatchers input data on all complaints, crimes or incidents and other relevant information into the Department of Public Safety's record management system.
+In compliance with Amendments to the Campus Security Act a "daily crime log," consisting of all crimes which have been reported to the campus police is maintained at the Emergency Communications Dispatch Center.